JetBrains/kotlin-web-site/docs/reference/generics.md

 This is in contrast with Java's **use-site variance** where wildcards in the type usages make the types covariant.

 In addition to **out**, Kotlin provides a complementary variance annotation: **in**.
 It makes a type parameter **contravariant**: it can only be consumed and never produced.
-A good example of a contravariant class is Comparable:
+A good example of a contravariant class is `Comparable`:

 ``` kotlin
 abstract class Comparable<in T> {